You may be saying pastel papers are so expensive what can I do?

 Best of all they are very affordable.
 You can get a pack of 100 for about 15 dollars on amazon.
 This is a great surface to play and experiment on and learn pastels.

 You can use tinted ground to add color to your board as an underpainting if you like.
-Don’t be afraid to try things on this and if it comes out great then you are working on an acid free surface and you can frame it if you like.
+Don’t be afraid to try things on this paper.

 Here is my first experiment on comic boards using pastel ground and soft pastels.
 I will talk about pastel ground below.